rauc/rauc/docs/using.rst

 hook enabled, pre- and post-install hooks will *not* be executed.
 The install hook allows to fully customize the way an image is installed.
-This allows performing special installation methods that are not natively supported by rauc, for example to upgrade the bootloader to a new version while also migrating configuration settings.
+This allows performing special installation methods that are not natively supported by RAUC, for example to upgrade the bootloader to a new version while also migrating configuration settings.

 .. code-block:: cfg